-One of the main limitations of this study is the short time-period for which the ERA5 data is currently available.
+One of the main limitations of this study is the short time period for which the ERA5 data are currently available.
 As our goal is to study anomalous seasons, the number of suitable cases is strongly limited.
-Future analysis of large ensemble simulations of the CESM climate model will allow us to further statistically quantify and confirm the results of this study.
-The importance of long-term components such as the near-surface ocean processes leading to possible preconditioning of anomalous seasons have only been briefly considered in this study.
+Future analysis of large ensemble simulations of the Community Earth System Model (CESM) will allow us to further statistically quantify and confirm the results of this study.
+The importance of long-term components such as the near-surface ocean processes leading to possible preconditioning of anomalous seasons has only been briefly considered in this study.
 Further analysis of anomalies in surface oceanic heat transport and its influence on sea ice formation and melt and sea surface temperatures will allow us to quantify the relative importance of short-term atmospheric and long-term oceanic forcing in driving the processes leading to Arctic extreme seasons.

 Code and data availability.
-ERA5 data can be downloaded from the Copernicus Climate Data Store (https://cds.climate.copernicus.eu/).
-The PIOMAS data set can be obtained from the Polar Science Center web page (http://psc.apl.uw.edu/research/projects/arctic-sea-ice-volume-anomaly/data/).
+ERA5 data can be downloaded from the Copernicus Climate Data Store (https: //climate.copernicus.eu/climate-reanalysis; Copernicus Climate Service, 2021).
+The PIOMAS dataset can be obtained from the Polar Science Center web page (http://psc.apl.uw.edu/research/ projects/arctic-sea-ice-volume-anomaly/data/; Polar Science Center, 2021).
 Scripts used to produce the analyses and figures in this study are available on request from the authors.